 Contact Shep (314) 692-2200

-How to Apologize: Groupon CEO Takes Responsibility for a Customer Service Snafu
+How to Apologize: Groupon CEO Taking Responsibility for a Customer Service Snafu

-Groupon is a fantastic app that features a daily discount to various businesses around the world.
+Groupon is a fantastic app that features a daily discount for various businesses around the world.
 Some of the deals are really quite extraordinary.
 Recently Groupon featured a major discount to a restaurant delivery service in Tokyo for the New Year.
-The promotion was wildly successful as more than 500 “Groupons” were sold.
-Unfortunately, a […]
+Selling more than 500 “Groupons,” the promotion was wildly successful.
+Unfortunately, a customer service […]

-Groupon is a fantastic app that features a daily discount to various businesses around the world.
+Groupon is a fantastic app that features a daily discount for various businesses around the world.
 Some of the deals are really quite extraordinary.
 Recently Groupon featured a major discount to a restaurant delivery service in Tokyo for the New Year.
-The promotion was wildly successful as more than 500 “Groupons” were sold.
+Selling more than 500 “Groupons,” the promotion was wildly successful.
 Unfortunately, a customer service “nightmare” took place.
 The restaurant was not prepared for success and couldn’t accommodate all of the orders.
 Deliveries were late, and many of them were in “terrible condition.”

 To avoid customer service issues like this in the future, Groupon has started educating its customers on ‘capacity planning.’
 It appears that Groupon is going to make sure their customers are able to deliver to their customers (the consumer).
 This is good for everyone involved.

-Mason took this further and created a video that featured a public apology about the incident.
-It was sincere and informative.
-It explained exactly what happened and held nothing back.
+Mason took this further and then created a video featuring a public apology for the incident.
+It was sincere, informative and explained exactly what happened and held nothing back.
 It is a wonderful example of how an individual or company should respond in customer service situations like this.

-Thank you to Andrew Mason and Groupon for teaching us a great customer service lesson.
+Thank you to Andrew Mason and Groupon for taking responsibility and teaching us a great customer service lesson.

 (Copyright ©MMXII, Shep Hyken)